LEOX-TEC/.github/profile/README.md

 # LeoxTec - Engineering IoT Solutions

-### Helping you to craft your smart device and connect it to the world!
+### Helping you to craft your smart devices and connect the to the world!